Get a demo of Culture Amp

 On the lower side, people in Media Production & Publication had much lower favorable scores than average in Company Performance, Learning & Development, and Engagement.

-People working in Media Production & Publication are more engaged than Public Relations & Communications.
-People working in Media Production & Publication are less engaged than Entertainment & Recreation, Sports: Clubs & Admin, Consulting & Staffing, and Leisure, Travel & Tourism.
+People working in Media Production & Publication are more engaged than Local Councils AU & NZ.
+People working in Media Production & Publication are less engaged than All Industries (Global), Construction & Heavy Industry, B Corp, and Agricultural.

-The highest scoring question for Media Production & Publication had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Media Production & Publication had 90% of people agreeing that they are able to arrange time out from work when they need to (+3% compared to overall) while they were generally most positive about Work & Life Blend.

-People in Media Production & Publication were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 20% of people disagreeing (+3% above average).
+People in Media Production & Publication were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 32% of people disagreeing (+9% above average).

 Which questions matter the most?